Allotments are a great way of keeping fit as well as giving you the chance to meet new friends and grow fresh produce!

 Where possible, put structures at the rear of your allotment plot or as directed by your Allotment Association, Redditch Borough Council or Bromsgrove District Council.

-A gap of at least 60 centimetres (2 feet) should be left between any structure and the boundary fence of any private garden alongside the allotment.
+A gap of at least 2 meters should be left between any structure and the boundary fence of any private garden alongside the allotment.

 Excluding green houses and poly tunnels, the structure shall be finished in mid/dark green/brown or black in colour using paint or approved wood preservative